 Where?
 Beit Elfarasha, Old Akko

-Price: 130 NIS per person, including soup (of your choice) with bread and dips, a fascinating story, a hot drink, and a personal blanket as a gift ― a little reminder of this special event.
+Price: 130 NIS per person, including soup (of your choice) with bread and dips, a fascinating story, and a personal blanket as a gift.

 Phone: 072-3971617